PDF3D Frequently Asked Questions

 Yes you can upgrade for free.
 Follow this link to get the latest version of Adobe Reader: Adobe Reader Download

 Yes as long as you have a recent version of Adobe Reader to view the PDF files.
 Note the built in “Preview” in Mac OS X does not show interactive 3D PDF content.

 No, the built-in viewer currently does not support 3D.
 You will need to install and use the Adobe Reader to view the PDF files.

 No, the built-in Windows PDF viewer currently does not support 3D at this time.
 Install and use the Adobe Reader to view the PDF files for best results.

 No, the FREE Adobe PDF Reader is all you need.
 Click on the following link to get the latest version.
 Adobe Reader Download

 No. Adobe PDF Reader has a basic 3D capability built-in and the 3D PDF files contain all the added functionality required.

-No. The 3D experience viewing window can be as large or small as you like, and you can use whatever aspect ratio works in your layout (as long as it’s rectangular).
+No. The 3D experience viewing window can be as large or small as you like, and you can use whatever aspect ratio works in your layout (as long as it’s rectangular), anywhere on any page.

 Generating the 3D PDF content takes more memory and more CPU time than viewing the result.
 As a consequence, the minimum specs are higher than for the Acrobat Reader.
 See current product details and release notes.

 After requesting a trial or purchase, you will receive an email with a download link.
-Download and save to your local system, then install following the menus.
+Download and save to your local system, then follow install menus.
+Installing requires administrator rights.